ericglau/demo-devex/README.md

     <artifactId>liberty-maven-plugin</artifactId>
     <version>2.6.5-SNAPSHOT</version>
 ```
-2. Ensure you have no compilation errors by running `mvn compile`
+2. Ensure you have no compilation errors by running `mvn install`
 3. Provided you have no compilation errors, start liberty:x mode with `mvn liberty:x`
 4. Make any code changes to java source files, resource files or configuration files and see that the changes are picked up dynamically while the server is running
 5. Attach a debugger, by default the liberty:x mode allows for a debugger to attach to port: 8787.
 Note: this will not work if you have a jvmOptions property set in your pom.xml